 For further information on any of the Agency activities, please contact the Secretariat: firstname.lastname@example.org

-The Building Resilience through Inclusive Education Systems (BRIES) project will map how inclusive education systems in Europe are affected by the pandemic, the lessons learned, and how to turn the crisis into an opportunity to build resilience.
+The Building Resilience through Inclusive Education Systems (BRIES) activity will map how inclusive education systems in Europe are affected by the pandemic, the lessons learned, and how to turn the crisis into an opportunity to build resilience.

 The Agency’s data collection activity (EASIE) provides focused data that informs country policy priorities on inclusive education, the European Commission’s strategic objectives on inclusive education and the implementation of Article 24 of the United Nations Convention on the Rights of Persons with Disabilities (2006).